Frank Bello: Career

 In 2024, Bello joined Satyricon as a touring member.

+In 2025, Bello alongside Yungblood performed a cover of "Changes" at the Black Sabbath farewell concert Back to the Beginning.
+The recording of the cover won Bello his first Grammy Award for Best Rock Performance after receiving six other nominations as a member of Anthrax.
+In June of that year he revealed that he was working with Living Colour on the songwriting process of their new album.

 Acting

 Bello played Richard Hell in Greetings from Tim Buckley, a film on Tim and Jeff Buckley, which premiered at the 2012 Toronto International Film Festival.

 He also played a small role as a stick-up man in Joe's Apartment, and appeared in the intro scene in the Law & Order episode "The Brotherhood", credited as "Rocker".
 He also played himself in an episode of Married... with Children and Newsradio.